-No more than three absences (an absence is defined as missing 4 or more hours in an 8 hour period or 5 or more hours during the 10 hour workdays) may be recorded during a fall or spring semester.
+No more than three absences (an absence is defined as missing half the work day or more) may be recorded during a fall or spring semester.
 No more than two absences may be recorded in a summer semester.
 After maximum absences have occurred, loss of points to the final semester grade will be assessed.
-Exceptions to this policy may be made only when the faculty clinical coordinator determines that a major and unavoidable disruption has occurred in the life of the student that resulted in the multiple absences (e.g. a lengthy hospitalization).
+Exceptions to this policy may be made only when the faculty clinical coordinator determines that a major and unavoidable disruption has occurred in the life of the student that resulted in the multiple absences (e.g. a lengthy hospitalization, death of an immediate family member).
 These exceptions are rare, but when they occur, they are handled on an individual basis and do not set precedence for future decisions of similar or like circumstances.
 The following grade penalties will apply for absences for each semester in which the absences occurred:

-1 st absence over limit Final grade lowered by one letter grade 2 nd absence over limit Final grade lowered by an additional letter grade
+1st absence over limit Final grade lowered by one letter grade

+2nd absence over limit Final grade lowered by an additional letter grade